majestrate/i2p.rocks.blog/content/kovri-part-3.md

 > Now, if you want me to hook this pile of crap into Monero, ask yourself why haven't YOU (metaphorical you) done it?
 Why do you expect ME to be the fall guy, yet again?
 Why ignore 99% of the critical-problems in favor of solving 1% of non-critical problems?

 Why?
-It's in the job description, you were supposed to fix up kovri and maintain it such that it would be acceptable by monero standards, at least that was the vibe everyone seemed to get.
+It's in the job description, you were supposed to fix up Kovri and maintain it such that it would be acceptable by Monero standards, at least that was the vibe everyone seemed to get.
 You took on the job, you couldn't do it and now you're blaming other people.
 Just own up on your mistakes and be honest with everyone and more importantly be honest with yourself, specifically with regards to your ability to maintain a code base.
 Don't bite off more than you can chew.

-Anonimal, it would be nice to have a chat about how monero can better help anonymize transactions using another layer, but don't you think you've dug yourself a big enough hole?
+Anonimal, it would be nice to have a chat about how Monero can better help anonymize transactions using another layer, but don't you think you've dug yourself a big enough hole?
 Promising a new and improved layer ontop of existing ones when you couldn't even manage?
 All by yourself?
 The realm of higher latency networking which is most definately the future but they lack an end user demographic, adding monero would help that indeed but come back down to earth.
 One thing I have learned is that you can't do everything yourself.
 It's not bad to ask for help from others, just get off your high horse and stop blaming others for your own mistakes and miscalculations.
 I don't hold anything against you as I have been in similar sitatuons, the way out is to be honset about the sitatuon and humble about your capabilities and hope people understand.

 Copy of the orignal message from https://paste.debian.net/plain/1058561